Wonuabimbola/analysis-of-the-film-industry/README.md

  - Since the pandemic started it would be wise to do another study of profitability into streaming services.
 Since movies released on streaming services do not have a traditional measure for gross profit, they could not be included in this project but their impact on the future should not be ignored.

  - The role advertisement plays in monetary success of a movie should be explored and considered

+Navigation:
+data_analysis.ipynb: Final notebook containing our finished work and discussions data_cleaning.ipynb: Notebooks containing the authors preliminary EDA and data cleaning
+data_exploration: Notebooks containing the exploration of the data in zippedData file clean_data.csv: File containing our cleaned data sets aggregate.db: database used in storing and retrieving our data
+zippedData: Original data obtained from the Flatiron School README.md: Synopsis containing our key findings
+Images: Folder containing images used in this project analysis_of_film_industry.pdf: The final presentation